A Newtown Family's Campaign To Change How We Think About Violence

 "It takes a lot out of you emotionally and physically," he says.
 "But when I feel like somebody has heard our message, and maybe I saw that little flicker of 'oh!' or that one head nod, that makes my day and totally bolsters me."

-Infinite Pain
+Infinite pain

 Richman and Hensel are also shored up by the joys of parenting Imogen and Owen.
 They were the only Sandy Hook parents to have lost their only child in the shooting, and it left them with an excruciating emptiness.